 Mr. Rivera asked Investigator Magill several questions:

-How did officer A came to the recollection that there was an email exchange between the officer A and the landlord.
+How officer A came to the recollection that there was an email exchange between officer A and the landlord.

-I asked officer A if there’s an email’s echange and he log onto his email account and printed it out
+I asked officer A if there was an email’s exchange and he logged onto his email account and printed it out

-Did you go through his inbox to see if there are multiple email exchanges?
+Did you go through his inbox to see if there were multiple email exchanges?

 No I did not.
 The landlord informed me that he recalled one email exchange with the officer